MamamSeedorf/LoLHelper/README.md

 ```
 Or download the repository as a zip file from github.com and unpack the folder.

-Open the LoLHelperP2 folder with VS code and follow the rest of the installation guide
+Open the LoLHelper folder with VS code and follow the rest of the installation guide

 ### Install dependencies